Toa Payoh ritual murders: Battle of the government and private psychiatrists

 In 2021, Justice Choo Han Teck, who was Cashin's associate during the case, said that in the 1980s, "People on the Government side (the Woodbridge) saw it as an almost defensive mechanism to disagree everything with the private psychiatrists".
 He also pointed out that it was difficult to even find private psychiatrists to testify in court.
-A senior psychiatrist in private practice Wong Yip Chong was the only one to do so and Dr Nagulendran came along later.
+A senior psychiatrist in private practice Wong Yip Chong was the only one to do so and R. Nagulendran came along later.

-Dr R. Nagulendran, a consultant psychiatrist, testified that Tan was mentally impaired by reactive psychotic depression.
+R. Nagulendran, a consultant psychiatrist, testified that Tan was mentally impaired by reactive psychotic depression.
 Her depression worsened with the horrific physical, mental and sexual abuse she suffered at the hands of Lim over the years, including him forcing her to become a prostitute and a stripper so that he could use her earnings.
 The use of drugs also caused her to hallucinate and be susceptible to Lim's lies.

-The prosecution's expert witness Dr Chee Kuan Tsee—a psychiatrist at Woodbridge Hospital—believed that Tan was happy with the material lifestyle that Lim gave her and did not have the impression that Tan had an unhappy married life.
+The prosecution's expert witness Chee Kuan Tsee—a psychiatrist at Woodbridge Hospital—believed that Tan was happy with the material lifestyle that Lim gave her and did not have the impression that Tan had an unhappy married life.
 Later during cross-examination by J.B.
 Jeyaretnam, he admitted that he disregarded Tan's abuse though he continued to insist that Tan was mentally sound during the killings.
 He felt if she was mentally unsound, she would have becoming increasingly neglectful of her personal appearance but instead had skincare and slimming treatments.
-Dr Chee did not link this with how Lim's perverse demands for Tan to look youthful, even forcing her into depraved acts such as copulating with her own younger brother.
-Dr Chee also alleged that Tan was happy with Lim providing her with "nice clothes, cosmetics, and whatever she needed", although it was already established that Lim had forced Hoe into prostitution and controlled all earnings that Tan was bringing in.
+Chee did not link this with how Lim's perverse demands for Tan to look youthful, even forcing her into depraved acts such as copulating with her own younger brother.
+Chee also alleged that Tan was happy with Lim providing her with "nice clothes, cosmetics, and whatever she needed", although it was already established that Lim had forced Hoe into prostitution and controlled all earnings that Tan was bringing in.